-If you follow me on Twitter, you might have noticed I've put out a huge glut of new designs for my Etsy over the last week, but there are two that ended up over on my secondary "controversial" store that I wanted to talk about, because they really mean quite a lot to me.
+If you follow me on Twitter, you might have noticed I've put out a huge glut of new designs for my Etsy over the last week, but there are two that I wanted to talk about, because they really mean quite a lot to me.
 They're the distillation of a lot of thoughts I've been having about feminism, and generally the experience of being a woman, These designs were specifically inspired by a dear friend who despite being much younger than me, inspires me every day.

 This is the first design I want to talk about - a fairly simple one, just a cute little banner that says "Deviant" over my signature indie polish background.
 (If you're interested, the polish is a discontinued one from Darling Diva called Erotic City) But the meanings I think you can take from this simple word are rather complex.

 Women's behavior, and in particular women's sexuality, has always been a minefield of do's and don't.
 So many unspoken, invisible walls around every action, and stepping over these lines, even if we didn't know they were there until we'd crossed them, defines us as "deviant".

 The Victorian Era was famously repressive of sexuality, but again rather more so of female sexuality than male.
 The only orgasm a Victorian woman could expect was at the hands of a doctor should she be diagnosed with "hysteria" - a practice which, on the upside, brought us the basis for the modern vibrator.